How do you reduce the appearance of stretch marks?

 It is important to love your body and the skin that you’re in, but there is no harm in wanting to edit a few lines and bumps here and there, especially if it will make you feel more confident.
 Take a look at the six ways you can reduce and remove your tiger stripes.

-Vitamin A is the secret weapon when it comes to treating and repairing your stretch marks.
+Did you know that you can use Vitamin A for stretch marks?
 This vitamin group contains organic compounds which include retinol, retinoic acid and provitamin A carotenoids like beta-carotene, all proven to help improve the health and appearance of damaged skin.

 - Sweet Potatoes (which are packed with beta-carotene)